• Skip to primary navigation

 1 Poach the chicken

-This is what I would do if I was cooking chicken breast fillets.
+This is what I would do if I were cooking chicken breast fillets.

 • Place the chicken breasts in a saucepan of cold water, seasoned with salt and pepper.